robmellett/laravel-sail-config/readme.md

 ## Sample Laravel Sail with Postgres

+1. Replace the laravel `docker-compose.yml` with the one in this project.

-Update the laravel `.env` with the following:
+2. Update the laravel `.env` with the following:

 ```
 DB_CONNECTION=pgsql